 When I finally get you, I'm so mad.

-I heard Dredge Sunday night say he couldn't confirm that you would be on, and I thought to myself, no way, that man's not going to be on that CBS.
+And I thought to myself, no way, that man's not going to be on that CBS.

 I just cannot believe.

-And then you come on Tuesday and confirm it, and you're like one of my kids.
+And then you come on Tuesday and confirm it.

-I want I love you.
+I love you.

 I can't believe it.

-I I just really am so upset at you.
+I just really am so upset at you.

-I could understand this if they had signed me to be their nightly commentator.
+could understand this if they had signed me to be their nightly commentator.

 This is one time.

-If if if they get an above average tuning factor because of me, then if I'm not on tomorrow night, then they're not gonna get it.
+If people tune in to watch me above whoever is going to watch the program anyway, if they get an above average tune in factor because of me, then if I'm not on tomorrow night, then they're not going to get it.

 Right?

-It's not as though I'm not going, I'm not going on CBS and saying, folks, this is Katie Couric, and this news, this is the news to watch.
+It's not as though I'm not going on CBS and saying, folks, this is Katie Couric and this news.

 I don't want you watching any other news today.

-Hold with Fox Day, watch the CBS.
+Hold Fox to help watch the CBS.

-I'm not that's not what I'm saying.
+That's not what I'm saying.

-I'm making a commentary on the issues of the day, actually about patriotism, and I'm I'm accepting the invitation to have an opportunity to access that audience.
+I'm making a commentary on the issues of the day, actually about patriotism, and I'm accepting the invitation to have an opportunity to access that audience.

 And it's no more complicated than that.

-Because I say I can understand if I had signed on as the daily regular commentator, then I would somewhat understand this.
+Because I say, can I understand if I had signed on as the daily regular commentator, then I would somewhat understand this.

-That's uh back in just a second.
+That's back in just a second.

 Stay with us.